ranja-sarkar/Classification/docs/chapter1.md

 ## Evaluation Metrics

 We discuss the metrics defined to assess classifiers or classification models.

 ### Precision and Recall

 Precision is the number of TPs out of all positive predictions.
+Precision counts how many classifications are relevant.
+A measure of classifier quality is the precision.
+In a fraud prediction model precision is more important, as incorrectly accusing a legit transaction while trying to catch a fraudulent transaction has damaging consequence on the customer.
+Precision ensures we’re not misclassifying too many legit transactions.

 <img width="116" height="17" alt="pp" src="https://github.com/user-attachments/assets/3a374998-58ef-415c-ace2-9b4a3496124c" />

 Recall is the number of TPs out of all positive actuals.
 It is called sensitivity or true positive rate (TPR) too.
+Recall counts how many classifications are true.
+It is thus a measure of quantity.

 <img width="112" height="25" alt="rr" src="https://github.com/user-attachments/assets/691ba0db-06c1-4cff-b851-f1a343190805" />

+In a churn prediction model recall is more important, for awareness of potential churners.
+Recall ensures we’re not overlooking actual churners.